pykale/pykale/CONTRIBUTING.md

   - Install `pre-commit` to enforce style via `pip install pre-commit` and `pre-commit install` at the root.
 - [Create a branch](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-and-deleting-branches-within-your-repository) based on the *latest master* in your fork with a *descriptive* name on what you plan to do, e.g. to fix an issue, starting with the issue ticket number.
   - Make changes to this branch using detailed commit messages and following the [coding style](#coding-style) below.
+  - [Sync your branch](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/syncing-your-branch) with the master frequently so that potential problems can be identified earlier.
   - Document the update in [Google Style Python Docstrings](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).
 Update `docs` following [docs update steps](https://github.com/pykale/pykale/tree/master/docs).
 Build `docs` via `make html` and verify locally built documentations under `docs\build\html`.
   - Build tests and do tests (not enforced yet, to be done).
 - Create a [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) from the task branch above to the master branch `pykale:master` explaining the changes and choose reviewers, using a [template](#pull-request-template).